kbengine/kbengine/README.md

 	architecture has been designed as a multi-process distributed dynamic load balancing solution.
 In theory, by continuously expanding the hardware, the upper limit of the load can also be continuously increased.
 	The upper limit of the capacity of a single machine depends on the complexity of the game logic itself.)

+## Create a new game asset library

+	Execute:
+		new_assets.bat

+	Output:
+		server_assets

 ## 中文